Watermelon Slushies

 With the frozen watermelon cubes, I had to add some water to get it started.

-You can absolutely make this recipe either way, especially if you have some frozen watermelon you need to use up.
-You can also use lemons instead of lime (and even add some alcohol if you had a long day ;) )
+You can absolutely make this recipe for watermelon slushie either way, especially if you have some frozen watermelon you need to use up.
+Just keep adding water in increments until it smoothes itself out.

-Cold and refreshing Watermelon Slushies will hit the spot as the days get hotter and cravings for watermelon get stronger.
+Cold and refreshing Watermelon Slushie will hit the spot as the days get hotter and cravings for watermelon get stronger.
+Only 4 ingredients

 Ingredients